 A pop-up button (often referred to as a pop-up menu) is a type of button that, when clicked, displays a menu containing a list of mutually exclusive choices.
-A pop-up button includes a double-arrow indicator that alludes to the direction in which the menu will appear, which is over the button itself.
+A pop-up button includes a double-arrow indicator that alludes to the direction in which the menu will appear.
+The menu appears on top of the button.
 Like other types of menus, a pop-up button’s menu can include separators and symbols like checkmarks.
-Once the menu is displayed onscreen, it remains open until the user chooses a menu item, clicks outside of the menu, switches to another app, or quits the app; or until the system displays an alert.
+After the menu is revealed, it remains open until the user chooses a menu item, clicks outside of the menu, switches to another app, or quits the app; or until the system displays an alert.

 In general, use a label to introduce a pop-up button.
-The label should utilize sentence-style capitalization and end with a colon.
+Create labels with sentence-style capitalization, ending with a colon.

 Use a pop-up button to present a list of things or states, not commands.
 Use title-style capitalization for the title of each menu item within a pop-up button’s menu.
 If you need to provide a list of commands, use a pull-down button instead.
 See Pull-Down Buttons.

 Display a reasonable default selection.
 When closed, a pop-up button displays the selected item.
-If the user hasn’t chosen an item yet, it’s generally best to select a default item—the item most likely to be chosen by the user.
+If the user hasn’t chosen an item yet, it’s best to select a default item that the user will most likely choose.

 Restrict the menu of a pop-up button to a single level.
 Submenus hide choices too deeply and are difficult to navigate.

 Use a pop-up button to present a static list of mutually exclusive options.
 If you need to offer a list of commands or let people choose multiple states, use a pull-down button instead.